Why did DEQ monitor air quality near Cascade Steel Rolling Mills?

 Unlike most other days DEQ sampled, the wind on Sept.
 27, Dec.
 29, and Jan.
 5 was blowing from the southwest, which is more typical of winter weather patterns.
 This wind direction aligns with when one would expect to see impacts at the monitor from the facility, meaning emissions blew from the facility towards the monitor.
 This indicates the potential for localized instances of elevated levels of metals, depending on weather conditions.

-DEQ completed sampling near the facility Feb.
-17, 2023.
-At this time DEQ will continue to review the available data and assess the next steps related to monitoring.
-DEQ also continues to evaluate the cumulative impact of the facility's emissions on neighbors' health through the Cleaner Air Oregon program
+DEQ has completed sampling near the facility and will continue to evaluate the cumulative impact of the facility's emissions on neighbors' health through the Cleaner Air Oregon risk assessment process.